 - As agreed in writing about your children.

-If a Parenting arrangement has not been made and is under consideration by the Family Court or the Federal Circuit Court then they are obliged to consider any family violence matters when making family law decisions related to the children.
-Any decision made by the Family Court or the Federal Circuit Court over-rides an AVO.
+If a Parenting arrangement has not been made and is under consideration by the Federal Circuit and Family Court of Australia then they are obliged to consider any family violence matters when making family law decisions related to the children.
+Any decision made by the Federal Circuit and Family Court of Australia over-rides an AVO.
 Any Order made by one of these courts must be attached to the ADVO.

 In most cases an AVO application is genuine however in some instances they are used as a strategic move in family law proceedings.
 Sometimes a Provisional AVO will be used as a strategic move in matters related to child custody or other Court Proceedings where it could influence the Court outcome.